 - Strain the liquid and pour it into a spray bottle.

 This lemon solution can be sprayed on pet bedding, carpets, and other flea-prone areas.
 However, it’s important to test the spray on a small area first to ensure it doesn’t damage any surfaces or cause an adverse reaction in pets.
+For a visual guide on how to make an effective flea repellent using lemons, check out this helpful YouTube video:

 Application of Lemon Juice on Pets and in Home Environments